igsl-rolandng/CMS_Jira/JiraDashboardMigrator/README.md

 1. Dump filter from Data Center:
     * java -jar JiraDashboardMigrator-[version].jar config.json dumpFilter
     * Data file Filter.Data.json will be created.
     * You will get some errors about unable to map project ID for 3 projects mentioned above.
+These can be ignored.
+    * You will get many warnings about unable to map values in JQL.
+These can be ignored.
+    * The following JQL content will be automatically translated:
+        * Project ID
+        * Custom field name
     * If possible, manually fix the jql attribute values in the filters.

 1. Create filters on Cloud: